Bachelor of Science in Urban Technology

 / Cities Intensive: Spring Travel Term

-The Cities Intensive is a jam-packed two months of hands-on learning during the spring semester (May and June) of your first year.
+After a gap semester in fall, you will begin classes in January and continue into a unique Cities Intensive: a jam-packed two months of hands-on learning during the spring semester (May and June) of your first year.
 During this busy semester, you will learn how to understand cities in depth, benefitting from field trips to Detroit and other important urban centers.
 Between field trips, you’ll complete hands-on design workshops that are a chance to experiment with how you see, shape, and experience urban life.

 You’ll have the option of joining Taubman College travel studios electives in cities around the world after your sophomore and junior year

 Collaborate and Inspire